aiven/devportal/docs/products/postgresql/howto/query-go.rst

-Query Data to PostgreSQL with Go
+Query Data in PostgreSQL with Go
 --------------------------------

 This example queries some data in a PostgreSQL service from Go, making use of the ``pg`` library.